-All Medicare Advantage Plans must include a limit on your out-of-pocket expenses for Part A and B services (for example, the out-of-pocket maximum for HMO plans in 2017 is $6,700).
+All Medicare Advantage Plans must include a limit on your out-of-pocket expenses for Part A and B services.
 These limits tend to be high.
 Plans can’t include cost-sharing (copays or coinsurances) that are higher than they would be under Original Medicare for certain services, like chemotherapy and dialysis, but they can have higher cost sharing for other services.
 Medicare Advantage Plans can also provide additional benefits that Original Medicare does not cover, such as routine vision or dental care.

 As noted above, diverse types of plans have different rules for how and where you can get coverage.
 However, even plans of the same type offered by different companies may have different rules, so you should always check with a plan to find out how its coverage works.

 Medicare Advantage Plans often charge a premium in addition to the Medicare Part B premium.
 They also generally charge a fixed amount, called a copayment, that you are responsible for whenever you receive a service.
 Some plans charge a percentage of the cost of the service, called a coinsurance, for some or all services.

 You can join a Medicare Advantage Plan if:

 - You have Medicare Parts A and B;

 - You live in the plan’s service area;